-The most significant hazard is inhalation allergy (Type 1 hypersensitivity) of the same kind as seen in allergic reactions to other protein allergens from pets, dust mites, pollens, etc. The symptoms can occur immediately or up to several hours after exposure to the allergen.
+The main safety concern with enzymes is the potential induction of respiratory allergies, (Type 1 hypersensitivity) similar to allergic reactions to other protein allergens from pets, dust mites, pollens, etc. The symptoms can occur immediately or up to several hours after exposure to the allergen.
 In addition, some enzymes (proteases) in high concentrations may produce skin or eye irritation.
 Skin sensitization (Type IV delayed hypersensitivity) is not considered to be associated with enzyme products.
-This is supported by predictive testing in man (Association Internationale de la Savonnerie, de la Détergence et des Produits d'Entretien (AISE), "Enzymes: Lack of Skin Sensitization Potential," 1995).
+This is supported by predictive testing in people (Basketter & Kimber 2022).

 The dose-response assessment consists of determining the amount of exposure to relevant tissues (i.e., the delivered dose) and the corresponding biological effect.
-The delivered dose will be a function of the level, duration, pattern and route of exposure.
-This process is not trivial, since the dose-response relationship for enzymes is not clearly defined for inhalation allergy.
+The delivered dose will be a function of the level, duration, pattern, and route of exposure.
+This process is not trivial since the dose-response relationship for enzymes is not clearly defined for inhalation allergy.
+There remain limitations in our knowledge on safe levels of exposure and for example, the role of peak exposures in the development of enzyme-specific antibodies and elicitation of symptoms (ACI, 2019).
 Therefore, benchmark values rather than more traditional dose-response measures are generally used to support decisions in enzyme risk assessments.
 Such benchmark values are based on studies in which measured or estimated exposure levels are associated with a demonstrated effect or the lack of an effect in the people exposed.

-Exposure assessment establishes the amount of enzyme the user may be exposed to during intended use, foreseeable misuse and accidents.
+Exposure assessment establishes the amount of enzyme the user may be exposed to during intended use, foreseeable misuse, and accidents.
 This value is then compared to the benchmark exposure to make risk decisions.
 When conducting an exposure assessment, several factors can influence exposure which need to be taken into consideration such as formulation and product type, delivery system, route of exposure, habits and practices (frequency of use, duration of use, amount of product per application and demographics of use/misuse) and accidental exposure.
 As a first step, a conservative theoretical calculation can be made.
 If this indicates that there is a potential for health effects in comparison to benchmark values, then measurements are carried out.
+Spray products have a higher potential for inhalation during use and therefore a quantitative risk assessment should be performed to assess potential exposures.

-Benchmark values are based on studies in which measured or estimated exposure levels to enzyme are associated with a demonstrated effect or the lack of an effect in the people exposed.
-The effect can be the development of enzyme-specific IgE antibody and/or the manifestation of allergic symptoms.
-For detergent enzymes, the benchmark data have been generated from clinical studies, case studies and prospective monitoring of occupationally exposed populations.
-In general one should be warned that the exposure data should be relevant to that particular use/misuse, and that the extrapolation from one product type to another may not be appropriate.
+Benchmark values are based on studies in which measured or estimated exposure levels to enzymes are associated with a demonstrated effect or the lack of an effect in the people exposed.
+The effect can be the development of enzyme specific IgE antibody and/or the manifestation of allergic symptoms.
+For detergent enzymes, benchmark data have been generated from clinical studies, case studies and prospective monitoring of occupationally exposed populations.
+In general, one should be aware that the exposure data should be relevant to that particular use/misuse, and that the extrapolation from one product type to another may not be appropriate.
+There are several published reports on personal care products containing proteins that indicated respiratory sensitization from exposure.
+These include soap bar (Kelling et al, 1998), body lotion (Sarlo et al. 2004), and wheat protein (Yagami et. al, 2017).
+In general, benchmark data is not readily available for personal care products, and it is advised to generate data through a clinical study.

-A more detailed description of benchmark studies can be found in the SDA document "Risk Assessment Guidance for Enzyme-Containing Products" (SDA, 2005), and the HERA (Human and Environmental Risk Assessment) projects "Risk assessment on Subtilisins (Protease)" and "Risk assessment on •-Amylases, Cellulases and Lipases" (HERA, 2005).
+A more detailed description of benchmark studies can be found in the ACI document "Risk Assessment Guidance for Enzyme-Containing Products" (ACI, 2019), and the HERA

+(Human and Environmental Risk Assessment) projects "Risk assessment on Subtilisins (Protease)" and "Risk assessment on α -Amylases, Cellulases and Lipases" (HERA, 2005).